 No two heads of hair look alike, and no two heads curl alike.
 While there are systems that attempt to categorize curls by type with advanced algebra, the fact remains that your curls are uniquely yours, and what works for one person may not work for another.
-So know thyself – you’ve been wearing curls your whole life (unless you’ve been styling a straight and narrow path) – and follow these general rules to curl by.
+So start by taking a hair quiz to know thyself – you’ve been wearing curls your whole life (unless you’ve been styling a straight and narrow path) – and follow these tips on how to take care of curly hair.

 The Washing Quandry

 Curly, kinky and wavy hair depends on natural oils in the form of sebum from the scalp to moisturize and reduce frizz.
 And since curls create natural barriers to sebum making its way down the hair shaft, dryness toward the ends is a common condition.

 People with curly or coily hair know from experience that shampoo is problematic.
 It creates frizz, puts discernable curl patterns out of reach, and makes the quest for moisture even more urgent.
 Some resort to not cleaning their hair AT ALL, not even rinsing it with water.
 It may be less damaged, but it may also look and feel greasy, smell funny, and be difficult to style as it lays flat.

 Others only rinse hair with water.
 It may refresh but it doesn’t remove product residue.
 Many people swear by co-washing, also referred to as co-poo, or simply using conditioner to wash.
 But it can leave hair looking dirty, building up and feeling heavy.
 It also attracts dust, pollen, and dirt.